Fluid Antennas-Enabled Multiuser Uplink: A Low-Complexity Gradient Descent for Total Transmit Power Minimization: System Model and Problem Formulation

 Substituting (4) into (3), the received SINR of the signal $s_i$ is given by

-Our goal is to optimize the positions of the MA array at the BS, i.e., ${\bf{x}}$, to minimize the total transmit power of $M$ users subject to a minimum achievable rate requirement for each user.
-Hence, the optimization problem is formulated as
+Our goal is to optimize the positions of FAs at the BS, i.e., ${\bf{x}}$, to minimize the total transmit power of $M$ users subject to a minimum achievable rate requirement for each user.
+Hence, the optimization problem is formulated as\footnotemark